Enterprise Data & Automation

 5. Seamless self-service capabilities and CI/CD support.
 Parallel teams, automation frameworks and CI/CD pipelines self-serve the data they need, on demand.

 6. A complete and growing set of test data activities.
-Test Data Automation provides tools for data provisioning, masking, subsetting and generation.
+Enterprise Test Data provides tools for data provisioning, masking, subsetting and generation.
 However, these are integrated within an enterprise test data platform, offering a full and growing range of data activities.
 These include virtualisation, cloning, allocation, modelling, and more!

 Download the migration playbook